bitcoin-sv/spv-wallet-docs/block-headers-service/README.md

 The Block Headers Service is a standalone service that communicates with the Bitcoin network using the P2P protocol.
 It is used to retrieve block headers and data related to them.

-## Documentation

-For in-depth information and guidance, please refer to the [SPV Wallet Documentation](https://bsvblockchain.gitbook.io/docs).

 ## Table of Contents

   - [How it is used in the SPV Wallet ecosystem](#how-it-is-used-in-the-spv-wallet-ecosystem)